offDaCharts/min/README.md

 //min and java
 $str="hello" "world"
 String str = "hello" + "world";
-//non leading white spaces are string concatenation so white spaces cannot be in the middle of statements unless for concatenation
+//non leading white spaces are string concatenation
+//so white spaces cannot be in the middle of statements unless for concatenation

 \#num=3
 double num = 3;